 We have campaigns.
 Campaigns are responsible for setting the budget, how much we’re going to spend.
 They can also be responsible for setting geo-targeting, the area you want have your efforts seen in and also things such as ad scheduling.
 Do we want to go Monday to Friday or seven days a week or certain hours of the day?
 Within campaigns, we have ad groups.
 This is where we start getting really granular now.
 An ad group is made up of adverts and keywords that link to a relevant landing page and the tip here is that you need to be tightly related, tightly themed around this object.
 We have impressions.
 An impression is simply a view of your adverts.

 When advert is seen, that is classed as an impression.
 It doesn’t cost you.
-Unless it’s display it can cost you but in search it certainly doesn’t.
+Unless it is Display when it can cost you but in search it certainly doesn’t.
 Then you have clicks.
 This is where you start paying money, spending money with Google.
 A click is over somebody’s click to an advert and arrived at your landing page or website in other words.
-Then we have click through rate.
+Then we have click-through rate.
 We refer to it obviously as CTR.
 We are very fond of acronyms in this industry.

 As an example, that could be you are prepared to pay a pound for a click on an advert but the person who is also advertising that keyword is only prepared to pay 50p so the person below you is bidding less.
 You'll only pay a penny more, 51 pence in that example.

-Conversions; really, really important.
+Conversion: really, really important.
 You don’t start advertising without creating conversion tracking.
-Basically it is reflected as a number of times that a successful transaction has occurred, whether that’s a purchase or a registration or assigning opposite lead on your website.
-Then finally, there’s keywords.
+Basically, it is reflected as a number of times that a successful transaction has occurred, whether that’s a purchase or a registration or assigning opposite lead on your website.
+Then finally, there are keywords.
 Keywords we’ll only go into a bit more detail because this really is important that you understand how they work.
 Keywords are the bedrock of building a successful advertising campaign.
 What we mean by that is we really need to take the time to carry out research into what it is you're trying to promote.
 Google’s got its own keyword planning so there are 3rd party tools.

 It’s important you do research and understand how people are currently searching for your products or services.
 You also need to understand keyword match types and in Google, we have this concept of match types and basically what it means is the first one is broad.
 One of the common mistakes people make, they don’t understand match types as they go with broad match and they spend a lot of money very quickly and they're not sure why.

-The reason why is, typically, because with broad match keywords, you basically assign to Google these keywords can appear in any order but they can also be replaced with synonyms, words that Google’s system says are similar.
-Misspellings as well and plurals and all those factors will come in but basically they're very loose and not really to be used on any account unless it has been very well optimised with other factors that we’ll come onto.
+The reason why is typically because, with broad match keywords, you basically assign to Google these keywords can appear in any order but they can also be replaced with synonyms, words that Google’s system says are similar.
+Misspellings as well and plurals and all those factors will come in but basically, they're very loose and not really to be used on any account unless it has been very well optimized with other factors that we’ll come onto.

 Then we go on to exact.
 As the name suggests, that’s it.
 They’ve always been on colour television, that’s the only phrase for which my advert would appear.
 Now if you're starting out as a novice advertiser, that would give you the tightest level of control.
 Conversely, gives you the most restrictions so you'll be missing opportunities but it might be if you're in a very specific niche and you know exactly the phrases that your prospects would use to find you, start with exact match.